Going to a Music Festival Alone – How to Make Friends, Stay Safe, & Have a Great Time

 #10 Download an eSIM

 Your trip will most likely be festival-focused, meaning that you’ll only be spending a few days in the destination where the event is held.
 That being said, it doesn’t make sense to buy a local sim card and go through that hassle.
 Instead, download an eSIM – it’s more practical, convenient, and still budget-friendly.
 I personally use Airalo – just download the app, purchase an eSIM, and follow the instructions to activate it.
 Just make sure your smartphone is eSIM-compatible first.
+Another eSIM I recommend would be Jetpac.

 #11 Watch your drink